Originally Published: February 10, 1995 - Last Updated / Reviewed On: April 24, 2014

 Cramping can be so frustrating, and as you said, uncomfortable.
 Unfortunately, no one fully understands what causes muscle cramps.
 Factors that contribute to cramping include dehydration, electrolyte imbalance, overexertion, and/or inadequate fitness/conditioning.

 Is it possible that the sort of exercise you are doing is a cause?
 Think about your exercise routine and examine your patterns.
 Are you doing specific exercises that stretch the muscles in your buttocks?
 If so, how often and for how long do you participate in these exercises?
 Could you change your regimens to see if it's the type or amount of exercise that could be causing your muscle distress?
 You may also try adding stretching routines before and after you exercise.

 It's interesting that your nighttime calf cramps disappeared when you introduced a sports drink as a post workout strategy.
 That could lend a possible explanation: perhaps you are dehydrated and/or have an electrolyte imbalance, particularly of sodium, potassium, and calcium.
 A low sodium eating plan, coupled with high perspiration losses or with persistent vomiting/diarrhea, can deplete your body of sodium.
 Potassium deficiency is not likely to be the result of sweat loss; however, the result of both a sodium and potassium deficiency can be muscle cramping.
-Some sports nutritionists will also cite a lack of calcium as a contributor to cramping.
+A lack of calcium has also been identified as a contributor to cramping.

 If these suggestions don't work, your condition gets worse, or it's severe enough to interfere with your daily life, it's probably time to consult your health care provider.
-Columbia students can make an appointment with their primary care provider through Open Communicator or by calling x4-2284.
+Columbia students can make an appointment with a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
 Here's to putting your booty pains "behind" you!